dogeystamp/geode-piano/README.md

 Once the keymap is done, run the `piano_firmware` binary and plug the USB cable to your computer.
 Open up a DAW and select Geode-Piano as a MIDI input device.
-I use LMMS with the [Maestro Concert Grand v2](https://www.linuxsampler.org/instruments.html) samples.
+If you don't need a full DAW, you can use `qsampler` with, for example, the [Maestro Concert Grand v2](https://www.linuxsampler.org/instruments.html) samples.
-If you don't need all of LMMS's features, `qsampler` can work too.
 You should be able to play now.

 Optionally, you can also hook up a speaker to the computer for better sound quality.